yezyilomo/django-restql/docs/querying_data.md

 {username, -location{country}}  # Should not expand excluded field {*username}  # What are you even trying to accomplish {*location{country}}  # This is def wrong
-{-username, birthdate}  # Should not whitelist and blacklist fields
-# at the same field level
 ```

-!!! note
-    Any field level should either be whitelisting or blacklisting fields but not both.

 ## Aliases